Florida Wind Mitigation Insurance Discounts and Credits

 Roof Shape

 A hip roof has sides which all slope downwards.
 This is the best option when it comes to going up against hurricane winds.
-When a roof has flatter sides, there is more surface area for the winds to beat against, thus creating more force and probable damage on the home.
+When a roof has flatter sides, there is more surface area for the winds to beat against.
+This creattes more force and probable damage on the home, which may result in a need for a roof replacement.

 Secondary Water Resistance